Bastardkb/Scylla/readme.md

 ## Print the case

-The STL and STEP files are included in this Github.
+The STL files are included in this Github.
-Feel free to modify them at length.
+Feel free to use and modify them at length.
 The files are on a non-commercial license, so this is for personal projects only - please do not use those to sell them.

 Please find detailed instructions on how to print the case here: https://docs.bastardkb.com/hc/en-us/articles/360020031180-Print-settings-for-Dactyls